 Jobs are scheduled or unscheduled.
 A scheduled job is a job that will be executed once all of its dependencies have been satisfied.
 An unscheduled job must be manually invoked using the batch schedule screen.
 Note, when manually running an unscheduled job, job dependencies are not considered.
 Caution should be exercised that all necessary data that are normally added by the prerequisite jobs are set up to ensure a successful job run.
 All scheduled jobs have an unscheduled counterpart to facilitate testing or to run jobs outside the normal batch cycle.
 Year end jobs are primarily unscheduled and need to be run manually.

-How to run batch jobs is described in the Running Batches article.
+How to run batch jobs is described in the How to Run Batches article.

 Batch File (Logs and System Reports)

 The batch process generates files, logs and reports that summarize activity and postings.
-Refer to the Batch File article for additional information.
+Refer to the Batch File - Logs, Reports and Files article for additional information.

 Correction Process (General Ledger and Labor Ledger)

 Each ledger has an online correction process in the event that a transaction is demerged.
 The transactions are placed in a file that can be opened with the Correction Process documents.
 Providing an audit trail of changes made to the system.
-Files can also be downloaded, uploaded or deleted using these documents.
+Files can also be downloaded, uploaded or deleted using the following documents: